rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 ### **_Coaches_**

-*[Kasun Delgolla:](https://lk.linkedin.com/in/kasundananjaya)* He’s a senior software engineer from Riverview B2B- Sri Lanka, who’s currently working as the Head of Mobile Development in the same company.
+*[Kasun Delgolla:](https://lk.linkedin.com/in/kasundananjaya)* He’s currently working as the Head of Mobile Development in Riverview B2B- Sri Lanka.
+He's a Enterprise Mobility & IoT Enthusiast.
 He’s loves to help people and play cricket.
 He’s our lead coach.

 *[Tharindu Delgolla:](https://lk.linkedin.com/in/tharindudananjaya)* He’s a well experienced software engineer from IFS- Sri Lanka, who’s also a technical consultant at the same company.
 He hopes to become a great film maker one day.
 Well, Good luck Tharindu!.
 He’s our remote coach, who’s gonna do the code reviewing for us.